fkemeth/classify_chimeras/README.md

 ---------

-This work is licenced under Creative Commons Attribution 4.0 International.
+This work is licenced under GNU General Public License v3.
 This means you must cite

 "A classification scheme for chimera states"